Simple ways to talk to your child about Black History Month

 Updated on

 October is a special time in the UK when we come together to celebrate the contributions of Black people in Britain.
-This year's Black History Month theme is about reclaiming the narrative, highlighting untold stories and history from the Black community.
+This year's Black History Month theme is 'Reclaiming The Narrative,' highlighting untold stories and history from the Black community.
 October is the perfect opportunity to talk to your children about important topics like diversity and inclusion, no matter your background.
 We understand these conversations can feel a bit daunting, so we've turned to experts for tips on how to guide your family through these valuable discussions.

-With Black History Month (BHM) being such an important topic to discuss openly with your family, Mumfluencer and owner of Chic and Discreet, Chaneen Saliee, shares her tips to help us all learn more and celebrate different cultures.
+With Black History Month (BHM) being such a vital topic to discuss openly with your family, Mumfluencer and owner of Chic and Discreet, Chaneen Saliee, shares her tips to help us all learn more and celebrate different cultures.

 It's important for children to hear about history.
 It's particularly important to let all children see a range of different black figures from our history.
 Some fantastic children's books can help explain the stories of important Black historical figures in an engaging and easy way for kids to understand.